tilburgsciencehub/website/content/topics/Analyze/causal-inference/instrumental-variables/Shiftshare.md

 - **Absence of spatial spillover effects**

-Absence of spatial spillovers means that the outcomes in one location are not influenced by the outcomes in neighboring regions, ensuring the independence of observations.
-This is not straightforward: If for example domestic migration happens as a response to immigration inflow (native workers respond to immigration by moving to other regions), the negative effect of immigration on unemployment rates is likely to be overestimated.
+The absence of spatial spillovers means that the outcomes in one location are not influenced by the outcomes in neighboring regions, ensuring the independence of observations.
+This is not straightforward: If for example, domestic migration happens as a response to immigration inflow (native workers respond to immigration by moving to other regions), the negative effect of immigration on unemployment rates is likely to be overestimated.

 - **Independent data periods**